 Answer each question below.
 The checker will update as you go and show your result at the bottom.

 The Foreign Earned Income Exclusion (FEIE) is a provision in the U.S. tax code — specifically IRC §911 — that allows qualifying 🇺🇸 Americans living abroad to exclude a large portion of their foreign earnings from U.S. federal income tax.
-For 2025, that exclusion amount is $130,000 per qualifying person.
+For 2026, that exclusion amount is $132,900 per qualifying person ($130,000 for 2025).

 It's one of the most powerful tax benefits available to U.S. expats — but you must affirmatively elect it on Form 2555, and you must meet strict qualifying criteria every year you claim it.